Skip to content

 A skilled printer, Feldstein was able to capture sharp details and a full range of the greyscale.
 In the artist’s democratic eye, all objects, depths, and surfaces are given equal attention.
 The same compositional treatment is given to decorative architectural elements as utilitarian pipes or objects, and a range of texts are captured, from street signs to graffiti.
 In his photographs from 1976-77, Feldstein began experimenting with transparent surfaces.
 These photographs express a new depth as the lens focuses through fences, windows, screens, and transparent fabric.

-According to Sanford Wurmfeld, former chair of Hunter’s MFA department, “Mark was an inveterate walker.”
 Feldstein’s signature practice of taking long meandering walks around the city for inspiration can be traced to the 1950s group of French avant-garde artists known as the Situationists International.
-The founding French Situationist, political theorist, activist, and poet Ivan Chtcheglov wrote in 1953: "Architecture is the simplest means of articulating time and space, of modulating reality, of engendering dreams.”
 A strategy the Situationists often employed was called the dérive (deviation), in which wandering through urban areas opens the possibility of new experiences.
 By allowing the city to guide his body through chance and intuition, Feldstein opened himself to unfixed, undetermined, and unpredictable experiences through the lens of his camera.

 The arc of Mark Feldstein’s career, from over a decade practicing and exhibiting painting to his subsequent transition to photography, reflects the transformation of the medium of photography in the 20th century.
-While photography’s current position in the fine arts is accepted and the medium is exhibited in museum contexts worldwide, as recently as the 1960s photography was considered more akin to a craft than a fine art.
+As recently as the 1960s photography was considered more akin to a craft than a fine art.
 In the 1970s, Feldstein helped to push the wheels of art history forward by establishing Hunter College’s first Department of Photography.
 Later, in the 1980s, Feldstein and his colleague Roy de Carava were instrumental in making photography part of Hunter’s MFA program.
+He died in 2001.

 Back To Top